 Our Chief Executive, Christopher Carter, said at the time that “the data shows that while many improvements have been made, many more are possible – and necessary for the future health of our growing region.”

 Twelve months on, we are pleased to report that more improvements are indeed happening.
-The AIHW’s 2021-22 report shows that practices in our region have collectively improved their ranking on 8 out of 10 measures.
+The AIHW’s 2021-22 report shows that practices in our region have collectively improved on 8 out of 10 measures.
 They also now rank above the national average on the eighth measure: the proportion of patients with the necessary risk factors assessed to enable cardiovascular disease assessment.

 Chris Carter notes: “The result I think has two drivers: the variety of high quality improvement options that NWMPHN provides, and the enthusiasm with which general practices embrace them.